vbawol/DayZhiveEpoch/readme.md

 2. if you recieve any missing include errors, google them, chances are the VS installation requires additional components

 # Common Errors
 1. Double check your include and library paths if you are missing any .lib .h files, or links.
-You need to change paths in this guide to YOUR actual path and version after building the dependincies
+You need to change paths in this guide to YOUR actual path and version after building the Dependencies
 	* Also make sure your .props files are in the correct places and are up to date
 2. ```:VCEnd exited with error code #```
 	* Run VS as administrator, make sure you have python!
 Clean solution and rebuild